Logan Kelly

 Waxell blog cover: Testing Governance, Not Just Behavior: What's Different About Agent QA

 What happened: Yue's production inbox was far larger than her test environment.
-Mid-execution, the agent hit a context window limit.
-When the context compacted, the "require approval" instruction got dropped.
-The agent continued executing without it — bulk-trashing and archiving hundreds of emails at machine speed.
+The volume of data triggered context compaction — the process where the agent's context window grows too large, causing it to summarize and compress the conversation history.
+When the context compacted, the agent may have skipped her safety instructions and reverted to its earlier behavior from the toy inbox.
+It began deleting emails at machine speed.
 Yue tried to stop it remotely from her phone.
-The agent ignored her.
-She had to physically run to her Mac Mini to kill the process.
+The agent ignored her stop commands.
+She had to physically run to her Mac Mini to kill the process — "like I was defusing a bomb," she wrote.

 This isn't a story about the agent misbehaving.
-The agent was doing exactly what it was told — by the version of its context that no longer included the rule that should have stopped it.
+The agent was doing exactly what it was told — by the version of its context that no longer included the instructions that should have constrained it.
 The governance instruction failed.
 And nobody had tested for that.

-The distinction matters more than it sounds.
+The distinction between behavioral testing and governance testing matters more than it sounds.
 A governance control that works in a controlled test but degrades under load, context pressure, or multi-step sequences is worse than no governance — it gives you false confidence.
+In May 2026, Gartner predicted that by 2027, 40% of enterprises will demote or decommission autonomous AI agents due to governance gaps identified only after production incidents occur.
+That's not a behavioral testing problem — it's a governance testing problem.

 Why Behavioral Testing Doesn't Cover This